NickLeoMartin/blog/content/posts/2020-11-19-draft-2-finding-fulfilling-work-a-statisticians-view.md

 ## The Trick: Build A Stupidly Simple Model

-During my years of building and shipping statistical models that collided with the real world, I internalised an approach which is best summed up by "Gall's Law":
+During my years of building and shipping statistical models that collided with the real world, I internalised a systems thinking approach which is best summed up by "Gall's Law":

 > A complex system that works is invariably found to have evolved from a simple system that worked.
 >